Moroccan Berber Rugs: A Primer on Traditions Underfoot

 With indigenous origins and handmade techniques still seen today, Moroccan Berber rugs weave cultural identity and heritage into functional floor artistry through their deliberate patterns and resilient wool textures in ways no imposter could reproduce.

 I'm Bijan Albloshi, founder of Carpets Hub, brings 5+ years of carpet industry expertise in Iran.
-As a dedicated carpet specialist, Bijan reviews and recommends top-quality carpets, rugs, and mats available on Amazon.
+As a dedicated carpet specialist, I review and recommend top-quality carpets, rugs, and mats available on Amazon.

 Leave a comment